 - Test Score: Receive a qualifying score in one of the following (test scores are valid indefinitely):

 - SAT I: 1100 or greater combined score (math and critical reading)

 - ACT: Composite score of 23 or greater

 - ASTB: 4 AQR/ 5 PFAR (or greater)

 - ASVAB: GT score of 109 or greater (110 if taken prior to July 1, 2004).
 GT score is derived by combining the VE and AR scores

 - Program-Specific Requirements:

 - CSPI applicants must be willing to accept and fulfill all requirements of the program statement of understanding (SOU).
 The SOU stipulates work hours, training, character, academic and administrative expectations of students who have been accepted into the program.

 CSPI Terms of Service and Appointment Grade

-- Selectees enlist in the CG in paygrade E-3 with a four year active duty obligation and a four-year inactive Reserve obligation.
+- Selectees enlist in the Coast Guard in pay grade E-3 with a four year active-duty obligation and a four-year inactive reserve obligation.